Skip to content

 Can I use a kill switch with Double VPN?

 Yes, you can.
 A kill switch will work if you have issues with your VPN connection and it breaks for any reason.
 Even if one out of the two servers fails, the kill switch will spring into action and disable all traffic, preserving your online privacy.
+A kill switch will function either way, regardless of the type of connection.

 Does ExpressVPN offer a Double VPN function?

 Unfortunately, this provider has yet to offer Double VPN.
-While it’s phenomenal in terms of security and everything else, this feature is lacking.
+While it’s phenomenal in security and everything else, this feature is lacking.
 Still, you can enjoy ExpressVPN’s no-logging policy and RAM-only servers that should make up for it.
+If this is a deal-breaker, NordVPN remains the best ExpressVPN alternative.

 Mode